Chart

 • UACJ has set up a working group to examine and discuss human rights.

-• Human rights due diligence based on the UACJ Group Human Rights Policy was conducted at UACJ Extrusion Corporation’s Nagoya Anjo Works, and training on human rights was implemented to reduce risks associated with legal compliance.
+• Human rights due diligence based on the UACJ Group Human Rights Policy was conducted at the Nagoya Works, UACJ Australia Pty.
+Ltd., and Kamakura Industry Co., Ltd.

 Threats Insufficient protection of human rights in the workplace, including those of suppliers, could lead to a loss of trust among stakeholders, regulatory penalties, or lawsuits.